kevin-hanselman/dud/CONTRIBUTING.md

 ### Jupyter Notebooks

-TODO: Expand this documentation.
+This project uses Jupyter Notebooks to build executable and reproducible documentation.
+To start the Jupyter Notebook server, run `make docker-serve-jupyter`.

-See `make hugo/notebooks/%.md` for how Jupyter Notebooks on converted to Markdown, and then see `make hugo/content/%.md` for how that Markdown is made Hugo-ready.
+See `make hugo/notebooks/%.md` for how Jupyter Notebooks get converted to Markdown, and then see `make hugo/content/%.md` for how that Markdown is cleaned and added to the `hugo/content/` directory.

+`make hugo/notebooks/%.md` doesn't execute the notebooks automatically; you will have to execute them manually.
+The reason for this is mostly because notebook execution can be an expensive operation (in time and network bandwidth), but also because there are some inconsistencies in the output of `nbconvert --execute` versus manual execution.